okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 ## Enabling a Token Inline Hook

-To activate the inline hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/api/resources/inline-hooks).
+To activate the Inline Hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/api/resources/inline-hooks).

-You then need to associate the registered inline hook with a Custom Authorization Server Policy Rule by completing the following steps:
+You then need to associate the registered Inline Hook with a Custom Authorization Server Policy Rule by completing the following steps:

 1. Go to **API > Authorization Servers**.

 1. Select a Custom Authorization Server from the list.

-1. Select the Access Policies tab and and select a policy to use with the hook.
+1. Select **Access Policies** and select a policy to use with the hook.
 In most cases, just pick the Default Policy.

-1. One of the policy's rules needs to trigger the inline hook.
+1. One of the policy's rules needs to trigger the Inline Hook.
 Click the pencil icon for a rule to edit it.
 If you only have one rule, edit the Default Policy Rule.

 1. Click the **Use this inline hook** dropdown menu.
-Any inline hooks you have registered will be listed.
+Any Inline Hooks you have registered are listed.
 Select the hook you would like to use.

 1. Click **Update Rule**.

-> Note: Only one inline hook can be associated with each rule.
+> Note: Only one Inline Hook can be associated with each rule.